DPI-WE/minitest/content.md

   - Not quite.
 This is more like a procedure or task, not a user story.
 {: .choose_best #user_story_component title="Components of a User Story" points="1" answer="1" }

-- What is the primary purpose of a test plan?
-- To outline the strategy and scope for testing a software application.
-  - Correct!
-A test plan helps ensure a systematic approach to testing by defining objectives, scope, strategy, resources, and schedule.
-- To write code for the application.
-  - Not quite.
-A test plan focuses on testing, not writing code.
-- To define the user's exact requirements.
-  - Not quite.
-A test plan uses requirements but does not define them.
-{: .choose_best #test_plan_purpose title="Purpose of a Test Plan" points="1" answer="1" }

-- Which of the following should NOT be included in a test plan?
-- Test objectives and scope.
-  - Not quite.
-These are essential parts of a test plan.
-- Details of the development environment.
-  - Correct!
-The development environment details are typically documented elsewhere.
-A test plan focuses on testing strategies, objectives, and resources.
-- Test strategy and schedule.
-  - Not quite.
-These are critical components of a test plan.
-{: .choose_best #test_plan_components title="Components of a Test Plan" points="1" answer="2" }

 - Why is testing important in software development?
 - To ensure the software is built quickly.